Post

 \[y(x_0)=K_0, \qquad y^{\prime}(x_0)=K_1\]

-the following four theorems hold:
+the following four theorems hold.

-1. Existence and Uniqueness Theorem for Initial Value Problems: The initial value problem consisting of the given equation and initial conditions has a unique solution $y(x)$ on interval $I$.
+1. Existence and Uniqueness Theorem for Initial Value Problems: The initial value problem consisting of the given equation and initial conditions has a unique solution $y(x)$ on the interval $I$.

-2. Determining Linear Dependence/Independence Using the Wronskian: For two solutions $y_1$ and $y_2$ of the equation, if there exists an $x_0$ in interval $I$ where the Wronskian $W(y_1, y_2) = y_1y_2^{\prime} - y_2y_1^{\prime}$ equals zero, then the two solutions are linearly dependent.
-Furthermore, if there exists an $x_1$ in interval $I$ where $W\neq 0$, then the two solutions are linearly independent.
+2. Test for Linear Dependence/Independence using the Wronskian: For two solutions $y_1$ and $y_2$ of the equation, if there exists an $x_0$ in the interval $I$ where the Wronskian $W(y_1, y_2) = y_1y_2^{\prime} - y_2y_1^{\prime}$ is $0$, then the two solutions are linearly dependent.
+Furthermore, if there exists an $x_1$ in the interval $I$ where $W\neq 0$, then the two solutions are linearly independent.

 Prerequisites

-Homogeneous Linear Differential Equations with Arbitrary Continuous Variable Coefficients
+Homogeneous Linear ODEs with Continuous Variable Coefficients

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0 \label{eqn:homogeneous_linear_ode_with_var_coefficients}\tag{1}\]